-Dues for membership are set by the Board of Directors and the structure varies from state to state.
-We've surveyed the nation's guilds to provide the averages of the different membership category dues across the nation.
+Guild dues/membership tiers are set by the board of directors and the structure can vary from state to state.
+We surveyed the nation’s guilds to provide the averages of different membership category dues across the nation.

-These tiers are not exact science – no two guilds shape their membership dues structures the same.
-Some guilds have a simple flat rate, some guilds have a tier system, and some charge a flat rate + per barrel.
-This is based on our best division of the different structures.
-We also removed some of the major outliers to make it more accurate.
+These averages are not an exact science—no two guilds shape their membership dues structures exactly the same.
+Some guilds have a simple flat rate, others have a tier system and some charge a flat rate plus an amount per barrel.
+These numbers are based on our best division of the different structures.

 Core/Voting Members (Brewery)